thekevinscott/UpscalerJS/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 **To Reproduce**
-Please provide a link to [runnable code](http://codesandbox.io/) (preferred), or a link to a github repository demonstrating the issue.
+Please provide a link to runnable code on http://codesandbox.io/ (preferred), or a link to a repository demonstrating the issue.

 **Expected behavior**
 A clear and concise description of what you expected to happen.